fleetdm/fleet/articles/discovering-chrome-ai-using-fleet.md

 ## Introduction to Chrome AI innovations

 Google Chrome has integrated AI to enhance user experience by providing intelligent suggestions, improving search results, and offering in-browser assistance.
-Visit the [Chrome AI Innovations page](https://www.google.com/chrome/ai-innovations/) for more infomration.
+Visit the [Chrome AI Innovations page](https://www.google.com/chrome/ai-innovations/) for more information.

 ## Using Fleet to discover AI features in Chrome

-Fleet, a comprehensive device management and security tool, allows you to monitor installed software configurations and enabled features.
+Fleet, a comprehensive device management and security tool, allows organizations monitor installed software configurations and enabled features on endpoints and servers.
 Investigating this data enables Fleet admins to build SQL queries for detection.

 ### Step 1: Understanding Chrome's preferences JSON file